 - Final approval to board will be given when you Check-in at the airport.
 This is to ensure that you have met all the requirements and conditions (behavioral and size) needed to guarantee its safe transportation in the cabin of the airplane.
 If all the conditions are not met, then your dog must travel in the hold of the airplane, inside an appropriate carrier at no additional cost to you.

-Norwegian Air’s policies for flying with an emotional support dog, in 2021, are as follows:
+Norwegian Air’s policies for flying with an emotional support dog, are as follows:

 - You must notify Norwegian Air that you’re flying with an emotional support animal at least 48 hours prior to departure.